AlexBarnes86/UnityCameraToOsc/README.md

 # Unity Camera to OSC
 Create virtual cameras in Unity.

+* Sends low resolution version of virtual cameras (10x10) rgb over OSC.
+* defaults to 300 float values on osc address /wek/inputs
-Sends low resolution version of virtual cameras (10x10) over OSC Intended for use with Wekinator for Machine Learning / Image recognition
+* Intended for use with Wekinator for Machine Learning / Image recognition

 |Control | Action|
 |-|-|